Features and terminology in Azure Event Hubs

 Azure Event Hubs is a scalable event processing service that ingests and processes large volumes of events and data, with low latency and high reliability.
-See What is Event Hubs? for a high-level overview of the service.
+See What is Event Hubs? for a high-level overview.

-This article builds on the information in the overview, and provides technical and implementation details about Event Hubs components and features.
+This article builds on the information in the overview article, and provides technical and implementation details about Event Hubs components and features.

 Any entity that sends data to an event hub is an event producer, or event publisher.
-Event publishers can publish events using HTTPS or AMQP 1.0.
+Event publishers can publish events using HTTPS or AMQP 1.0 or Kafka 1.0 and later.
 Event publishers use a Shared Access Signature (SAS) token to identify themselves to an event hub, and can have a unique identity, or use a common SAS token.

 Publishing an event

-You can publish an event via AMQP 1.0 or HTTPS.
+You can publish an event via AMQP 1.0, Kafka 1.0 (and later), or HTTPS.
 Event Hubs provides client libraries and classes for publishing events to an event hub from .NET clients.
 For other runtimes and platforms, you can use any AMQP 1.0 client, such as Apache Qpid.
 You can publish events individually, or batched.
-A single publication (event data instance) has a limit of 256 KB, regardless of whether it is a single event or a batch.
+A single publication (event data instance) has a limit of 1 MB, regardless of whether it is a single event or a batch.
 Publishing events larger than this threshold results in an error.
 It is a best practice for publishers to be unaware of partitions within the event hub and to only specify a partition key (introduced in the next section), or their identity via their SAS token.